-- Do I need any special documents to apply for work study?
-Any student applying for work study must begin the process in the Career Resource
+Do I need any special documents to apply for work study?
+Any student applying for work study must begin the process in the Office of Career

 are eligible for work study.
 If you are offered employment after the interview, you